What Makes Peppers Spicy?

 Different Pepper Heats

-The Scoville Scale is the scale that is used to rank peppers in heat level.
+The Scoville Scale ranks peppers in terms of heat level.
 The scale is measured in “Scoville heat units” or SHUs for short.

 Peppers range from 0 to 2,000,000 SHUs and higher.
 Higher SHU ranking means a higher concentration of the chemical compound capsaicin.

-• Jalapeno peppers rank around 5,000 SHUs, and are one of the most common “hot” peppers.
+- JalapeƱo peppers rank around 5,000 SHUs, and are one of the most common hot peppers.

-• Carolina Reaper peppers rank around 2.2 million SHUs, and are arguably the hottest pepper variety in the world.
+- Carolina Reaper peppers rank around 2.2 million SHUs, and are one of the hottest peppers in the world.
 Most people wouldn’t touch these with a ten foot pole, nevermind their tongue.

 There are many other types of peppers all around the world, ranking all across the Scoville scale.
-If jalapenos are just not quite enough, but habaneros are too much, use the Scoville scale chart above to find one in the right zone.
+If jalapeƱos are just not quite enough, but habaneros are too much, use the Scoville scale chart above to find one in the right zone for you.

 Want to try one of the world’s hottest peppers?
-You can grow them yourself, or buy them dried here.
-Learn how to rehydrate dried peppers on our article about it here.
+You can grow them yourself!

-We hope you learned a lot about what makes peppers spicy throughout this article.
+I hope you learned a lot about what makes peppers spicy throughout this article.
 Still have questions?
-Leave us a comment with any thoughts you have about spicy peppers.
+Leave us a comment with any thoughts you have below.

 It could be that the soft pith floated on the surface of the bowl and was used first, leaving the flesh for the later batches.
 Pith is where all the spice is.
 Otherwise not sure what may have happened.